QuantumFusion-network/spec/docs/QMDB/merkle_proof_in_substrate.md

 We are going to switch from [trie-db] to [qmdb].
 For prefixes and iterators we have two possible solutions: full scan of the trie with dirty reads (QMDB is multy thread solution, and we can't lock for long time), introduce a new indexer; it's already used by QMDB for internal purposes.

+For getting more information please read a scheme `docs/QMDB/QMDB_prefix_indexer.drawio` and a comment to the scheme `docs/QMDB/QMDB_prefix_indexer.md`.

 ## Benchmark & Stability
 TBD